pablodip/PablodipAdminModuleBundle/docs/advanced-usage.md

 The `trans` tags are only required if your application does localisation (which it probably should!)

-For listing and edited them, you could created a separate controller method which rendered a template within the parent template:
+For listing and edited them, you could create a separate controller method which renders a template within the parent template:

     {% render "MyProjAdminBundle:Default:countryList" with {'region_id': model.id} %}